stevebuik/om-next-ideas/README.md

 - components (ssierra lib) on server
     - figwheel component started as part of the server
     - figwheel app talks the the real api during development

+### Important cljc fns

+To enable a simulated client on the jvm, a few key fns provided by om.next in cljs needed to be ported to cljc.
+Each of these is a guess at the correct behaviour but is likely to not be totally correct for all use-cases.

+If you spot a problem, please log an issue so a test/fix can be created.
+Or even better, submit a pull-request with a test and fix.

+They are:

+- normalized->tree and tree->normalized
+- resolve-tempids
+- portable-merge

 ### TODO / Future